What is Tupelo Honey?

-Tupelo honey is a varietal honey of exquisite flavor that is very rare and highly prized.
+Tupelo honey is a raw honey of exquisite flavor that is very rare and highly prized.

-Tupelo honey will not crystalize due to its high fructose content.
+Tupelo honey does not crystalize due to its high fructose content.